xwings-technologies/Xwings-API/RestPrivate.md

 All requests must contain the following headers:

 * API-KEY The api key
-* API-SIGN The hex-encoded signature by creating a sha256 HMAC using the base64 encoded secret Key on the prehash string timestamp + method + url and hex-encode the output
+* API-SIGN The hex-encoded signature by creating a sha256 HMAC using the base64 encoded secret Key on the prehash string timestamp + method + path and hex-encode the output
 * API-TIMESTAMP The same timestamp used in the signature.
 It should be in seconds since UNIX Epoch.
 * API-PASSCODE The passcode provided during api key creation